-- (1) An internal proficiency test, which is produced by the agency undergoing the test. - (2) An external proficiency test, which may be open or blind, is a test obtained from an approved proficiency test provider.
+- 1. An internal proficiency test, which is produced by the agency undergoing the test. - 2.
+An external proficiency test, which may be open or blind, is a test obtained from an approved proficiency test provider.

-Qualified auditor is a current or previously qualified DNA analyst who has successfully completed the FBI DNA Auditor's training course.
+Qualified auditor is a current or previously qualified DNA analyst who has successfully completed the FBI's DNA auditor training course.

-Quality system is the organizational structure, responsibilities, procedures, processes and resources for implementing quality management.
+Quality system is the organizational structure, responsibilities, procedures, processes, and resources for implementing quality management.